 - And I okay with selling hard to my list whenever I have a product or service to offer them?

 - Do I believe enough in what I have to offer to believe that selling is more about helping people?

-- Does being authentic come natural to me no matter what the cirumstances?
+- Does being authentic come naturally to me no matter what the circumstances?

 - Am I fearless about sharing negative experiences that have happened in my life?

 - Do I relish the challenge of building up an online following?